openstack/openstack-manuals/doc/networking-guide/source/scenario-dvr-ovs.rst

 configuration also supports VLAN external networks, VLAN project networks, and GRE project networks.

-The DVR architecture augments the legacy architecture by providing direct connectivity to external networks on compute nodes.
-For instances with a floating IP address, routing between project and external networks resides completely on the compute nodes to eliminate single point of failure and performance issues with legacy network nodes.
+The DVR architecture augments the classic architecture by providing direct connectivity to external networks on compute nodes.
+For instances with a floating IP address, routing between project and external networks resides completely on the compute nodes to eliminate single point of failure and performance issues with classic network nodes.
 Routing also resides completely on the compute nodes for instances with a fixed or floating IP address using project networks on the same distributed virtual router.
 However, instances with a fixed IP address still rely on the network node for